 What Makes a VA Loan in San Diego Great for Veterans?

-The VA loan program allows 30 year fixed, 15 year fixed and even 5/1 and 3/1 ARMs.
+The VA loan program allows loan terms of 30 year fixed, 15 year fixed and even 5/1 and 3/1 ARMs.

 What are the Eligibility Requirements for a San Diego VA Loan?